 James Pinchak, ESQ.

-New technology, motion performance also known as motion capture, performance capture ,“mo cap,” has caused unforeseen problems in drafting contracts between producers and performers in regard to motion picture agreements.
+The technology of motion performance, also known as motion capture, performance capture ,“mo cap,” has caused unforeseen problems in drafting contracts between producers and performers in regard to motion picture agreements.
 Apparently, there is no case law or arbitration’s that have set any precedents in this area.

 The first issue is whether motion performance even falls under SAG-AFTRA jurisdiction.
 What is apparent is that both parties by agreement, may bring the performance under SAG’s jurisdiction.
 In other words, if the contract is a SAG-AFTRA contract, both parties have agreed to all terms that have been negotiated by the collective bargaining agreement.